jdurham2009/Lab-Configure-DNS-Windows/README.md

 ##  Overview

 This project demonstrates the installation, configuration, and validation of a Domain Name System (DNS) server in a Windows Server environment.
-The implementation supports both **Forward Lookup Zones** and **Reverse Lookup Zones**, enabling hostname-to-IP and IP-to-hostname resolution.
-This configuration simulates core infrastructure typically deployed in enterprise network environments.
+The implementation supports both Forward and Reverse Lookup Zones, enabling hostname-to-IP and IP-to-hostname resolution.

 ---

-##  Project Objectives
+##  Objectives

 - Deploy a DNS server in Windows Server 2019
 - Create and manage a primary **Forward Lookup Zone**.